 With countless articles, books, and podcasts dedicated to tips on how to deal with bad bosses, strict micro-managers, and toxic workplaces, it seems like the corporate world is plagued with bad managers.

 That’s because management is a skill that companies don’t often pay attention to until it’s too late.
 Employees often become managers because they are good at performing their jobs.
-Companies reward them with leadership positions without considering whether they possess the right attributes (or skills) to be an effective manager.
+Companies reward them with leadership positions without considering whether they possess the right attributes (or skills) to be effective managers.

 This can lead to inefficient practices and high turnover rates.
 To avoid this fate, companies must give employees the training, experience and mentoring they need to develop good management skills.